 It’s possible to connect with many of these sites and investigators at Credevo.
 You can simply signup as a trial manager and post a project for free.
 This will invite feasibility feedback from Taiwanese investigators, who can be contacted for more details.

 Currently, Taiwan ranks second in terms of the number of multinational clinical trials conducted in East Asia.
 In order to manage approval and oversight of such big numbers of clinical trials, a firm regulation framework has been put in place.

 Emphasis has been given not only to the approval but to the actual conduct of clinical trials too.
-For instance, according to the Regulations on Human Trials, all experts conducting clinical trials in Taiwan should receive human trial-related training of more than 30 hours within six years of starting a trial.
+For instance, according to the regulations on human trials, all the experts who conduct clinical trials in Taiwan receive human trial-related training for more than 30 hours within six years of starting a clinical trial.

 Lists of laws to conduct clinical trials and BA/BE studies in Taiwan are available at

 Taiwan is emerging as a big player in the Asian clinical trial market.
 The major advantages of conducting clinical trials in Taiwan are